What is a Certificate of Entitlement?

-We will issue a press release before each bidding exercise to indicate the quota available for bidding as well as the start date and time, and the end date and time of the exercise.
+About 3 days before the start of each bidding exercise, the quota available for bidding as well as the start date and time, and the end date and time of the exercise will be published here.

 How does the COE Open Bidding System work?

 - Bidders outbid each other to obtain a COE during the bidding exercise.

 - Bidders can submit their bids by keying in the reserve price* into the COE Open Bidding System or through the System’s various channels listed at ONE.MOTORING.

 - The COE Open Bidding System will automatically revise the bid upwards, at an increment of S$1, until the reserve price is reached.

 - The bid is in the running as long as the reserve price is equal or higher than the Current COE Price (CCP).